 Alex Duthart Memorial Trophy

-The Alex Duthart Memorial trophy is awarded annually to the winner of the A Division Amateur Drumming Knockout series.
-It is awarded in memory of the Scottish drummer Alex Duthart, who had a profound impact on both the Toronto and global Pipe Band drumming scene.
+The Alex Duthart Memorial trophy is awarded annually in memory of Alex Duthart (1925-1986).
+Born in Scotland, Duthart had a profound impact on both the Toronto and global Pipe Band drumming scene.

 Alex Duthart (October 7, 1925 – November 27, 1986) was a Scottish drummer who revolutionised Scottish pipe band snare playing.